melzreal/aws-cert-study/examreview.md

 - Dynamo db streams give you a time ordered sequence of all activity, good for audits.
 Great as lambda event source

+- To automatically trigger a lambda every time new entry is added to your dynamo db, you can enable Dynamo DB Streams

+- Optimistic locking with version number lets you proect writes from being overwritten

 ### Lambda

 #### 429 means ou have reached concurrent execution limits for Lambda

+#### 500 might mean the lambda resource based policy does not include permissions for the api to invoke the function

+- Lambda concurrent executions: invocations per second * avg execution duration in seconds.
+So a function that takes avg 3 secs to execute 10 events has 30 concurrent executions.

 - The reason for separating a lambda handler from its core business logic is for re-usability